Caroline (Carrie) Keating

 Department/Office InformationPsychological and Brain Sciences

-I teach introductory psychology, research methods, and specialty seminars in leadership, social bonds, cross-cultural human development, and nonverbal communication.
+I teach introductory and research methods courses in psychological science, and specialty seminars in leadership, social bonds, cross-cultural human development, and nonverbal communication.

 AB (1974), PhD (1979), Syracuse University